Paulko6565/sb_stuff/README.md

 > 80% chance of success (The bot may not place / misplace some troops, which can cause the game to go downhill)
 >
-> Estimate time of completion: 11 minutes
+> Estimate time of completion: 11:00

 > [!NOTE]
 > Several Elusive Thieves may slip by on wave 5.
 It won't be enough to kill you, so it's fine.